One thing’s for sure, nobody can predict the future. However, that doesn’t mean you shouldn’t prepare for it.

 How do you build an emergency fund?

 You may also want to check Cash ISAs as they come with tax-free interest payments.
-Please note that with a Cash ISA, the amount you can put in is limited to £20,000 per tax year (subject to change).
+Please note that with a Cash ISA, the amount you can currently put in is limited to £20,000 for the 2023/24 tax year (thought this is subject to change in future).

 When should you use your emergency savings?

 You can use your emergency savings whenever you feel like it.
 However, remember why you’ve put this money aside in the first place.
 Before you take any money out, it's worth asking yourself if you really need to use it.

 To make things a bit easier, why not try and keep your emergency pot separate from your other savings?
 You could set things up so your emergency fund would only be used to pay for unexpected expenses and have another savings account for some of your financial goals, like going on holiday or buying a new computer.

 There’s nothing preventing you from investing your emergency savings, but it may be a risky place for them to be.
 If an emergency comes up, you’ll likely need the money fast and it can take a number of days to withdraw money from an investment plan.

 Also, with investing, your capital is at risk, meaning you could end up with less than you initially put in, which isn’t ideal if all you want is a pot you can dip in if something unexpected happens.